mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 > **RECOMMENDATION:** Never use the unencrypted mode for group operations
 > without using a secure channel for the transport layer.

-### DoS Protection
+### DoS protection

-In general, we do not consider DoS resistance to be the responsibility of the protocol.
+In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
 However, it should not be possible for anyone aside from the Delivery Service to perform a trivial DoS attack from which it is hard to recover.
 This can be achieved through the secure transport layer.